the-J/WhiteGoat/README.md

 #####I need a few things:

+- Handle followed twitch channels (that's where I'm gonna start - learning purposes)
 - Setup calendar reminders with option of assigning users
-- Handle followed twitch channels (that's where I'm gonna start - learning purposes)
 - **RUN HIM ON RASPBERRY-PI with armv7 processor**
+- Who knows what more...

 </a>
 Oryginaly I wanted to use MongoDB but it does not support amrv7, that's why I have postgres